tobiscode/disstans/docsrc/examples/example_1.rst

 to any tectonic process.
 For P636, the most straightforward way to avoid this noise affecting our fitting process is to eliminate the single timespan this appears - towards the end of 2011.
-This is easily done with the :meth:`~geonat.timeseries.Timeseries.cut` method:
+This is easily done with the :meth:`~disstans.timeseries.Timeseries.cut` method:

 .. doctest::